sstangl/openpowerlifting/docs/data-readme.md

 ### BirthYearClass

 Optional.
 The birth year class in which the filter falls, for example `40-49`.
 The ages in the range are the oldest possible ages for the lifter that year.
-For example, `40-49` means "the year the lifters turns 40 through the full year in which the lifter turns 49."
+For example, `40-49` means "the year the lifter turns 40 through the full year in which the lifter turns 49."

 `BirthYearClass` is used primarily by the IPF and by IPF affiliates.
 Non-IPF federations tend to use `AgeClass` instead.